This document describes the Chromium OS file system and the autoupdate system.

 Here's a diagram of the boot process:

-For a detailed design into how delta updates are generated and applied, see: Autoupdate Details
+For a detailed design into how delta updates are generated and applied, see: Autoupdate Details.
+For supplementary information about related material, see the Filesystem/Autoupdate supplements document.

 - All updates directly overwrite the new partition and require no temporary space.